 We are now in a great position where we are able to travel the world and experience many different cultures.
-Riding an elephant is something that many people dream about doing and our guide will highlight some of the best places to make this dream a reality.
+Van elephant is something that many people dream about doing and our guide will highlight some of the best places to make this dream a reality.

 However, just as the tourist trade has boomed, so our responsibilities as travellers have also increased.
 Elephant riding poses a difficult ethical dilemma: while the domestication and training of elephants often involves brutal treatment, beatings, and separation from their mothers at an early age, tourists’ unforgettable experiences with elephants also help bolster conservation funding, with tourism also supporting population numbers.